JaimeStill/learning-azure/exercises/04-helm-package-management/readme.md

 ### How to Manage an Unexpected Failure

 Non-blocking warnings are expected in the deployment process.
-If an unexpected exception occurs, you can reset any changes made by the script by running teh following command:
+If an unexpected exception occurs, you can reset any changes made by the script by running the following command:

     ```bash
     cd ~ && \